 When I am in Paris, one of my favorite things to do is text friends and have an impromptu picnic on the Seine.
-It is easy to do with fromageries and boulangeries all around.
-If you can't make it to Paris this Summer or this year, you can always instantly transport yourself to Paris with a Parisian picnic in your back or front yard.
-I had a work colleague coming over to shoot a few things with her granola so we decided to make a picnic out of it.
+Also, it is easy to do with fromageries and boulangeries all around.
+So, if you can’t make it to Paris this summer or this year, you can always instantly transport yourself to Paris with a Parisian picnic in your back or front yard.

-I had the cheese in my fridge from a shoot last week but it isn't out of character to have a few cheeses on hand.
-I am on a first name basis with my cheesemonger at my grocery store.
+I had the cheese in my fridge from a shoot last week but it isn’t out of character to have a few kinds of cheese on hand.
+I am on a first-name basis with my cheesemonger at my grocery store.

-We have a Farmers Market called Green City close by and I am there at least once a week so I picked up a few things during my visit.
-I typically get my berries/fruit from Klug Farm.
+We have a Farmer’s Market called Green City close by.
+So, I am there at least once a week so I picked up a few things during my visit.
+Also, I typically get my berries/fruit from Klug Farm.
 This week, it was blueberries and raspberries.
 The woman was sweet enough to show me the apricots which instantly won me over by their color.
 They are delicious and I am enjoying a few for breakfast while I type.

 I used everything I had laying around the house and the fridge to create this little impromtu picnic.